Trading 212 vs Interactive Brokers (IBKR)

 which is better in Europe?

 Trading 212 is built for simple, recurring investing.
-Interactive Brokers (IBKR) is built for global access, multi-currency control, and advanced tools.
-This guide compares FX costs, UCITS ETF access, platforms, and who each broker actually fits.
+Interactive Brokers (IBKR) is built for global access, multi-currency control, and long-term scale.
+There’s also a custody twist most investors don’t know about.
+This guide covers FX costs, UCITS ETF access, custody structure, interest rates, safety, and who each broker actually fits.

 Trading 212 vs Interactive Brokers hero banner showing two smartphones separated by a